BlinkTagInc/realtime-transit-display/README.md

 # Realtime-Transit-Display

 A realtime transit display meant for a kiosk with no user interaction.
-It shows realtime arrivals of MUNI and BART transit vehicles for nearby stations, current time and weather.
+It shows realtime arrivals of MUNI and BART transit vehicles for nearby stations, Uber wait times and weather.

 ## Example